tontita/Leaflet.KoreanTmsProviders/README.md

 Goodies
 ===

-An other little goodie this library provides is a prefilled layer control,so you can just provide an array of strings:
+This library provides a prefilled layer control,so you can just provide an array of strings:

 ```JavaScript
 var baseLayers = {